Program Review: Education's Race to The Top

-This report, the latest in a series responding to the Act's mandate, updates and adds new information on the use of Recovery Act funds for Department of Energy cleanup projects.
+This report, the latest in a series responding to the Act's mandate, updates and adds new information on the use of Recovery Act funds on employment and training programs.

 What GAO Found

 The Recovery Act established the State Fiscal Stabilization Fund and required the Department of Education (Education) to use it for, among other purposes, “State Incentive Grants” to states that make significant progress in meeting specified education-related objectives.
 Education subsequently established the Race to the Top (RTT) grant fund to implement this.
 In 2010, Education awarded 12 states nearly $4 billion in RTT grant funds to spend over 4 years.
 A state’s RTT application and scope of work included the state’s plans for development and implementation of teacher and principal evaluation systems by participating school districts.
 These systems assess teacher and principal effectiveness based on student academic growth and other measures, such as observation of professional practice.